espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Spout.md

 You can change this spell's area to a 5-foot burst, provided you center the burst in a body of water.
 This body of water can be as small as a pond or creek, but not as small as a puddle or bathtub.

-A creature that critically fails its save is disoriented by the explosion of water, becoming [[Off-Guard]] until the end of your next turn.
+A creature that critically fails its save is disoriented by the explosion of water, becoming [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the end of your next turn.

 * * *